oyvindlr/PythonNeuralNetwork/README.md

 # PythonNeuralNetwork
 An implementation of a neural network in python, including backpropagation and training.
 This is a working example of how a neural network and its training can be implemented in python without the use of tensorflow or similar libraries.
-In reality, it is implemented as a an exercise in multiple technologies:
+In reality, it was implemented as a an exercise in multiple technologies:

 pytest for unit testing